infracost/infracost/CONTRIBUTING.md

 The overall process for contributing to Infracost is:
 1. Check the [project board](https://github.com/infracost/infracost/projects/2) to see if there is something you'd like to work on; these are the issues we'd like to focus on in the near future.
 There are also [other issues](https://github.com/infracost/infracost/issues) that you might like to check; the issue labels should help you to find a good first issue, or new resources that others have already requested/liked.
 2. Create a new issue if there's no issue for what you want to work on.
 Please put as much as details as you think is necessary, the use-case context is especially helpful if you'd like to receive good feedback.
+3. Add a comment to the issue you're working on to let the rest of the community know.
-3. Create a fork, commit and push to your fork.
+4. Create a fork, commit and push to your fork.
 Send a pull request from your fork to this repo with the proposed change (don't forget to run `make lint` and `make fmt` first).
 Please include unit and integration tests where applicable.
 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Commit messages can usually start with "feat(aws): add ...", "feat(google): add ...", or "fix: nil pointer...".
+This helps us generate a cleaner changelog.
-4. We'll review your change and provide feedback.
+5. We'll review your change and provide feedback.

 ## Development